aptyp67/protex-ai-c/README.md

    - Move individual points by selecting and dragging them
    - Move entire annotations by selecting and dragging the annotation
    - Delete annotations by selecting them and pressing Delete key or clicking the Delete button
+   - Delete individual polygon points by selecting a point and pressing Delete (minimum 3 points required)
+   - Use keyboard shortcuts (Ctrl+Z/Ctrl+Y) for undo/redo

+4. **Zoom and Navigate**:
+   - Use the zoom controls or Ctrl+Mouse wheel to zoom in and out
+   - Ctrl+0 resets zoom to 100%

-4. **Export Annotations**:
+5. **Export Annotations**:
-   - Choose JSON format to get structured data representation
+   - Choose JSON format to get structured data representation with both pixel and normalized coordinates
    - Choose Image format to get a static image with annotations applied
    - Click "Download" to save the exported file to your device

 ## Implementation Details

-### Polygon Annotation

-Polygon annotations are created by clicking multiple points on the image to define a closed shape.
-The points are stored as coordinates relative to the image dimensions, allowing the annotations to scale correctly when the image is resized.

-### Arrow (Direction) Annotation

-Arrow annotations consist of two points: a start point and an end point.
-The direction is indicated by an arrow head drawn at the end point.
-Like polygons, arrow annotations scale with the image.

-### Coordinate System
+### Coordinate System and Scaling

-All annotations use a Cartesian coordinate system where:
+All annotations use a Cartesian coordinate system with the origin (0,0) at the top-left corner of the image.
+When exporting, coordinates are provided in two formats:
+- Pixel coordinates relative to the original image dimensions
+- Normalized coordinates (0-1 range) to make annotations usable on different image resolutions

+The application maintains proper scaling of annotations when:
+- The browser window is resized
+- The image is viewed on different screen sizes
-- The origin (0,0) is at the top-left corner of the image
+- The zoom level is changed
-- X increases from left to right
-- Y increases from top to bottom

-When exporting annotations, coordinates are provided both in pixels (relative to the current view) and in normalized form (0-1 range relative to image dimensions) for compatibility with different image sizes.
+### Local Storage Persistence

+The application automatically saves annotations to the browser's localStorage, indexed by a unique key generated from the image name and dimensions.
+This allows users to return to their work even after closing the browser.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.